apollographql/router/NEXT_CHANGELOG.md

 By [@bnjjj](https://github.com/bnjjj) in https://github.com/apollographql/router/pull/1830

-### Deny panic, unwrap and expect in the spec module ([Issue #1844](https://github.com/apollographql/router/pull/1844))
+### Deny `panic`, `unwrap` and `expect` in the spec module ([Issue #1844](https://github.com/apollographql/router/pull/1844))

-As we are progressing towards 1.0, we are progressively banning `unwrap()` and `expect()` from the critical parts of the codebase.

-This codepath is exercised after Parsing has happened, so invariants expressed by `expect`s would always have been enforced or checked before.
-However we decided to tighten the router even further, by raising errors instead, which will provide users with even more stability guarantees.
+We are generally working to eliminate `unwrap()` and `expect()` statements from critical paths in the codebase and have done so on the `spec` module.
+The `spec` module, in particular, is reached after parsing has occurred so any invariants expressed by these `expect`s would have already been enforced or validated.
+Still, we've decided to tighten things even further, by raising errors instead to provide end-users with even more stability.

-The spec module now has gates that prevent its content from using code that explicitly panics.
+To further defend against re-introduction, the `spec` module now has linting annotations that prevent its content from using any code that explicitly panics.

 ```rust
 #![deny(clippy::unwrap_used)]
 #![deny(clippy::expect_used)]
 #![deny(clippy::panic)]
 ```

 By [@o0Ignition0o](https://github.com/o0Ignition0o) in https://github.com/apollographql/router/pull/1844